- Home

 This is a continuous Sony trend where standard models are cheaper with the same image quality whereas high speed ones are fast and offer complimentary functionality.

-Among the exciting features is the Dual ADC of low and high gain modes, the fusion of which produces HDR image as a result.
+Among the exciting features is the dual ADC of low and high gain modes, the fusion of which produces HDR images as a result.

 To leverage the miniature size of Sony sensors, XIMEA has integrated them into the smallest form factor measuring only 26 x 26 x 33 mm and weighing 38 grams.